ehlyzov/sreader/README.md

 include Sreader::DSL

 Person = array do
-  id :to_i  # :to_i will be converted to proc and applied for 'id' name bdate Date.method(:parse) # bdate will be converted to Date companies [ (array do # it is how to describe embedded structures
+  id :to_i  # :to_i will be converted to a proc and applied for 'id' name bdate Date.method(:parse) # bdate will be converted to Date companies [ (array do # it is how to describe embedded structures